-The TESOL graduate programs require nine credits of foundational work in language, culture, and Bible.
-Students who enter without such a background are required to take three credits each of Introduction to Linguistics, Intercultural Communication and Bible (or their equivalents).
+The TESOL graduate programs require 3 credits of foundational work in Bible and Theology.
+Those who enter without it will take it as part of their degree.

 The M.A.
 TESOL program consists of 33 graduate credits beyond the foundational credits.
-These graduate credits include 16 credits of Graduate Certificate courses, 6 credits of additional core courses in TESOL, 3 credits of electives in Bible or Theology, and 7 credits of electives in TESOL.
-A portfolio is required as a culminating experience for the degree.
-For a list of the various courses, see the curriculum section below.
-For more specific details, refer to Section 4 of the MA TESOL Handbook.
+These graduate credits include 24 credits of core courses, 3 credits of electives in Bible or theology, and 6 credits of electives in TESOL.
+For a list of the various courses, see the curriculum section.

 The M.A. in TESOL requires practice teaching.